 The entrance door and ventilation hole of Phu Tho Hoa Tunnels

 The space of each tunnel is enough for 5 to 7 people to hide inside.
-There was a total of three underground rooms, and one of which was used as a meeting room.
-The total length of tunnels was about 10 kilometers.
+There were three underground rooms, one of which was used as a meeting room.
+The total length of the tunnels was about 10 kilometers.
 However, not all tunnels could be well-preserved.
-They can collapse easily, so there is only one 30-meter long for the visitors to see today.
+They can collapse easily, so there is only one 30-meter long for visitors to see today.

 The model of Phu Tho Hoa Tunnels

 On the surface, there are fighting bunkers and L-shaped trenches around the tunnels, connecting the three resistance wards Phu Tho Hoa, Binh Hung Hoa, and Tan Son Nhi.
 The difference between Phu Tho Hoa Tunnels and Cu Chi Tunnels is that Phu Tho Hoa was built under local houses in a residential area near army bases.
 It was only used to make sudden attacks instead of being an extensive underground military base for commissioners like Cu Chi Tunnels.

 Nowadays, this historical monument has changed a lot since Independence Day.
 More and more people have been moving to Tan Phu District to settle so the tunnel area is decreasing.
 Moreover, there is not enough investment in preserving the tunnels, so not many guests, even the locals, visit here on a regular basis.

 And although this place was an important remark of the revolution with many soldiers who sacrificed their lives, there hasn't been any memorial tombstone for these soldiers.
 Tourists also find it difficult to explore the tunnels because there is no light inside; to crawl through the tunnels, you have to use a flashlight.